SinghPallavi819/singhpallavi819.github.io/_posts/2026-02-04-windows-digital-forensics-investigation-lab.md

 ## Evidence Collection

 Forensic artifacts were collected directly from the Windows system and copied into a separate **Evidence directory** before analysis.
-This follows standard forensic practice where investigators avoid working on original system files.
+This follows standard forensic practice, in which investigators avoid working on original system files.

-Artifacts were extracted from their default locations and stored in the following structure:

-DFIR-Lab
-├ Evidence
-│ ├ Prefetch
-│ ├ Registry
-│ └ EventLogs

 ---